 In addition, the Autopsy Service provides training and supervision for pathology residents on their autopsy/forensic pathology rotations and offers a fellowship in the specialty.

 *Medical Examiner (Medicolegal) Autopsies: Under North Carolina General Statute, the chief medical examiner or designated county medical examiner has jurisdiction to determine the cause and manner of death whenever the manner is unnatural or in certain circumstances, regardless of the survival time following the underlying injury.
 Such autopsies may include scene investigation and trial testimony in addition to the clinical evaluations.

-Learn more about person(s)/loved ones that die at Wake Forest Baptist or for decedents that are brought to the autopsy service under medical examiner jurisdiction.
+Learn more about person(s)/loved ones who die at Atrium Health Wake Forest Baptist or for decedents who are brought to the autopsy service under medical examiner jurisdiction.

 Please do not contact the department of pathology or autopsy services concerning organ or body donations.